Coborax/AniBot/README.md

 # AniBot
 A Twitter bot that shares art.
-A live version can be found [here](https://twitter.com/AniCuties)

 ## Project status / Contributing
 This is a school project, so development may/may not continue.